torkve/sorokdva-smarthome/README.rst

 11. After that you should see your devices in the Yandex app and Yandex.Alice will respond to your requests.

-I want easier way, why so manysteps and no Docker?
+I want easier way, why so many steps and no Docker?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Feel free to send PRs.